 Similar lifestyles perhaps, just without the theropods and other toothy

-squirrel, and those ancestors speak to us still in our DNA, although the
+squirrel, whether we wish to or not, and those ancestors speak to us still today in our DNA, although the

 message is muted.
 These things we have forgotten, the dragons in our